jeffqchen/quantum3d_obsidian2_voodoo2_info/README.md

 The U21 chip, a Xilinx CPLD, controls mainly sync signals that's output to the VGA output.

 There seems to be a few situations wit this chip.
-- Some arcade boards comes with a secutiry setup and this chip won't function as-is.
+- Some arcade boards come with a security setup and this chip won't function as-is.
 - Sometimes this Xilinx chip dies, and you won't have any video output on the screen.

 Both situations will render the card useless.
 I designed a simple logic circuit to function similarly to the unlocked Xilinx CPLD.